-The village of Oia is Santorini’s most famous sunset spot, but Fira does a pretty good version too.
-Oia is the place to go for the classic view of church domes and windmills silhouetted against an orange sky, but it also has the crowds to go with it.
-So you need to get there well in advance to bag a prime Santorini sunset spot.
-In contrast it’s easy to find a quiet place in Fira and even at the main sunset viewpoints there’s normally only a small group of people.
+The village of Oia is Santorini’s most famous sunset spot, with its church domes and windmills silhouetted against an orange sky.
+But it has the crowds to go with it, so you need to get there well in advance if you want to bag a prime position.

-With so many hotels along the caldera in Fira, if you’re staying in town you often have a terrace where you can watch sunset with a glass of wine.
-Otherwise stop by a cliffside bar for a sundowner with a view as the sun sinks into the Aegean.
-Or if that still sounds too crowded, get up for sunrise instead when the sky glows pink and you have the place almost to yourself.
+With so many hotels along the caldera in Fira, if you’re staying in town you’ll often have a terrace to watch sunset with a glass of wine.
+Otherwise visit a cliffside bar for a sundowner with a view as the sun sinks into the Aegean.
+Or if that sounds too busy, get up for sunrise instead, when the skies glow pink and you have it almost to yourself.

-For a totally different perspective on Fira, take to the water on a Santorini boat trip.
-From sea level the cliffs tower high above and you can see the layers of different coloured rocks that make up the island’s unique geology.
-And from a distance the mass of white buildings almost looks like a sprinkling of snow on top of the cliffs.
-There are a wide range of different boat trips available, featuring everything from luxury yachts to traditional sailing boats.
+For a totally different perspective on Fira, take to the water on a Santorini boat trip*.
+From sea level the cliffs tower high above you, showing the layers of different coloured rocks which make up the island’s unique geology.
+And from a distance the mass of white buildings almost looks like a sprinkling of snow sitting on top of the cliffs.

-Watch the sunset from the water, sail and swim along the island’s coastline or visit the island of Nea Kameni in the centre of the caldera.
-This is the heart of the volcano and is still active, so you can smell the sulphur and see the steaming vents.
+You can watch sunset from the water, sail and swim along the island’s coastline or visit the island of Nea Kameni in the centre of the caldera.
+This is the heart of the volcano and is still active, so you can smell sulphur and see steaming vents.
 There are also hot springs and mud baths on the island of Palea Kameni, and a hot water beach in Agios Nikolaos bay.

 Try some local wine (or beer)

-Wine’s been grown on Santorini back since the time of the Romans.
+Wine has been grown on Santorini for over 3000 years.
 You won’t see the traditional rows of vines here though.
-Instead the vines are grown coiled up in a dip in the black volcanic soil which protects them from the wind and heat.
-You’ll find whites made from local grape varieties like Assyrtiko, Athiri and Aisani, as well as rosés and reds.
-There’s also a special vin santo sweet wine that’s made from sun-dried grapes.
+Instead the vines are grown coiled up in a dip in the black volcanic soil to protect them from the wind and heat.
+You’ll find whites made from local grape varieties like Assyrtiko, Athiri and Aisani, as well as rosés and red wines.